A yellow bridge over the Ohio River at Pittsburgh.

 https://www.weather.gov/ohrfc/WRO

-Above normal streamflows are expected in the month of March.
+Normal to above normal streamflows are forecast for the month of April.

 Hydrologic Flood and Drought Potential